Benjamin Harrison Biography

 On the domestic front, Harrison was an active president.
 During his first year in office, he urged Congress to expand veterans’ benefits.
 Congress responded by enacting the Dependent and Disability Pension Act in 1890.
 Signed into law by Harrison on June 27, 1890, the act established pensions for all veterans who had been honorably discharged from Union service exceeding ninety days and who could not perform manual labor, regardless of their financial situation or when their disability occurred.
 The bill also extended benefits to veterans’ parents, widows, and children.
 President Grover Cleveland vetoed nearly identical legislation in 1887, arguing that the cost was prohibitive.
 Cleveland’s reservations proved to be justified.
 Implementation of the act resulted in nearly double the number of pensions funded and a spike in pension payments from $89 million in 1889 to $159 million by 1893.
 By 1894, pension payments comprised over one-third of the federal budget.

 After the GOP victory in 1888, Ohio Congressman William McKinley, chairman of the powerful Ways and Means Committee, introduced legislation that raised the average duty on imports by almost fifty percent.
-Harrison signed the bill into law on October 1, 1890, but not before convincing the Senate to insert a provision greatly expanding presidential power in the realm of foreign trade.
+Harrison signed the bill into law on October 1, 1890, but not before convincing the Senate to insert a provision expanding presidential power in the realm of foreign trade.

 To secure Democratic support for the McKinley Tariff, Republicans made concessions to groups lobbying Congress to restore silver as legal tender in the United States.
 As part of a compromise to ensure the enactment of the McKinley Tariff, Congress passed and Harrison signed the Sherman Silver Purchase Act in 1890.
-The legislation attempted to mollify western silver miners and debt-ridden farmers who were clamoring for more money in circulation.
+The legislation attempted to placate western silver miners and debt-ridden farmers who were clamoring for more money in circulation.
 While the bill did not return the nation to bi-metallism, it required the treasury to purchase nearly all the silver that was being mined, thereby increasing the amount of money in circulation.
 Unfortunately, the act backfired, and the price of silver plummeted.
 Many people blamed the Silver Act of 1890 for causing the Panic of 1893, and President Cleveland persuaded Congress to repeal the legislation after he regained the presidency.

 Sherman Antitrust Act